Alice Wong (activist)

 Alice Wong (March 27, 1974 – November 14, 2025) was an American disability rights activist and writer based in San Francisco, California.
 Dedicated to amplifying the voices and experiences of the disabled community, her career focused on challenging systemic ableism through storytelling, advocacy, and community organizing.
 A 2024 MacArthur Fellow and 2013 Obama appointee to the National Council on Disability, Wong founded the Disability Visibility Project, an oral history project with StoryCorps.
 She authored a memoir, Year of the Tiger: An Activist's Life (2022), and edited several collected works on disability, including Disability Visibility: First-Person Stories from the Twenty-First Century (2020) and Disability Intimacy: Essays on Love, Care, and Desire (2024).
 During the Gaza genocide, she co-founded the "Crips for eSims for Gaza" project which has raised millions of dollars to support internet and phone connectivity for Palestinians in Gaza.

 Early life and education

 Alice Wong was born March 27, 1974, in the suburbs of Indianapolis, Indiana, to parents Henry and Bobby (Li) Wong who had immigrated to the US from Hong Kong.
 She had two sisters, Emily and Grace.
 She was born with spinal muscular atrophy, a neuromuscular disorder.
 Wong stopped walking at the age of seven or eight.

 After graduating from high school, Wong initially enrolled at Earlham College in Indiana, autonomy facilitated by Medicaid support of personal care services; however subsequent cuts to the program as well as an episode of respiratory failure obliged her to transfer so she could return to living with her parents.
 She graduated from Indiana University–Purdue University Indianapolis with a BA in English and sociology in 1997.
 She received a master's degree from the University of California, San Francisco, in medical sociology in 2004.
+After graduating, Wong worked at the University of California, San Francisco as a Staff Research Associate for more than ten years, serving from 2006 to 2009 as the vice chair of the UCSF Chancellor's Advisory Committee on Disability Issues.